Faculty strategies for encouraging their students to fill out the SRTEs

 —Richard Alley, Geosciences

 In the fall, when there are a lot of first-time college students, Professor Dianne Creagh explains what the SRTEs are.
-She also shows the students her ANGEL screen to reassure them that she can’t see who responded and that she can’t link responses to particular students.
+She also shows the students her screen for the Rate Teaching Tool to reassure them that she can’t see who responded and that she can’t link responses to particular students.
 She also gives examples of how qualitative feedback comments have helped her to improve the course over time.

 —Dianne Creagh, History (from interview)